 SIPRI, Signalistgatan 9, Solna

 Syria has seen extensive use of tactics and weapons that challenge international humanitarian law, and the mass displacement of people caused by the deliberate targeting of civilians has increased pressure on neighbouring countries.
-In 2015, the large number of refugees that travelled from Syria to seek asylum in the European Union created a political shock that tested the solidarity of EU member states.
+In 2015, the large number of refugees that travelled from Syria to seek asylum in the European Union (EU) created a political shock that tested the solidarity of EU member states.

 Erika Holmquist, Analyst in the Asia and Middle East Programme, Swedish Defence Research Agency (FOI)